morotsgurka/jekyll-portfolio/README.md

 * [Ruby](https://www.ruby-lang.org/en/) (3.1.3.
 Use rbenv to manage ruby installs)

 ## Get started
+* `nvm install` to install/select the correct node version from the .nvmrc file
 * `bundle install` to install Ruby gems
 * `npm ci` to install npm packages listed in `package-lock.json`
 * `npm run start` or `npm run dev` to compile the site with development settings and run BrowserSync